Isaac-Ayanda/Isaac-Ayanda/readme.md

 <h1>IT and Cybersecurity Professional | <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> </h1>

-- I continuously improve my skills, knowledge and experience in Cybersecurity, Python, DevOps, and Cloud computing.
+- I continuously improve my skills, knowledge and experience in Cybersecurity, SCripting and automation with Python, DevOps, and Cloud computing.
 - I’m currently working on related certifications and hands on projects.
 - I’m looking to collaborate on: Cybersecurity, DevOps and Cloud Engineering.
 - View some of my hands on projects: